blackroytech/blackroytech.github.io/README.md

 ### About Me and Professional Self Assessment

-Hello!
-My name is Eboni and I started attending Southern New Hampshire University in 2023 to complete my degree in Computer Science.
-Thtoughout the progam I have learned a variety of programming langua
+My name is Eboni Royal and I have been attending Southern New Hampshire University since 2023, pursuing my Bachelor's degree in Computer Science.
+I will complete the program in May 2026.
+Since a child I have always been interested in technology.
+I enlisted in the United States Army in 2015 where I was a radio operator-maintainer, after transitioning out of the service in 2019, I became an IT Specialist where I learn how to manage, configure, and troubleshoot various types of software and hardware.
+I decided that I wanted to go more in depth with computers adn learn how to develop.
+Throughout the program, I was able to gain and improve technical skills that allI have learned a variety of programming languanges and

 ### ePortfolio Summary
 I selected one artifact from my CS 360: Mobile Architecture and Programming course that I completed in June 2025, to demonstrate my growth, technical, and professional skills that aligned with the five course outcomes across these three specific catgories: